MoHoushmand/mo/_sources/quantum_computers/nv_center_qubits/nv_center_qubits_op.md

 So we can just keep trying and trying until we get the right measurement outcome, which then heralds the generation of entangled state, and then we can use it in the network.
 This works.
-Here you see a state-of-the-art experiment in Delft, where we created entanglement between one NV center in the physics building, all the way on the left and another NV center, About 1,3 kilometres away, at the other side of the Delft campus.
+Here you see a state-of-the-art experiment in Delft, where they created entanglement between one NV center in the physics building, all the way on the left and another NV center, About 1,3 kilometres away, at the other side of the Delft campus.
 This experiment was done to provide a more stringent test if quantum entanglement really exists.